andrewchambers/bupstash/doc/technical_overview.md

 file/directory based on stat information, allowing us to skip the expensive compression and encryption step.
 This cache information is stored in the send log.

-## Repository locking

-- Read operations do not lock the repository.
-- Write operations get a shared lock on the repository.
-- Garbage collection operations get a shared lock for most of the mark phase, and an exclusive lock on the repository for the final parts of the mark phase, and also the sweep phase.

 ## Repository Garbage collection

 - Garbage collection is a partially concurrent mark and sweep collector.